SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

 ##### Step 2 - Create an EPL app {#step-2---create-an-epl-app}

 Click **New EPL app** in the top menu bar.
-Give the app a unique name.
-If you add the app without specifying an app name, the default name "App#" will be used.
+In the resulting **Create app** dialog box, enter a unique app name.
 You can also enter a description which will be shown on the card that is created for the new app.
+Click **Done**.

-The EPL editor is shown next.
+The EPL editor appears.
 The EPL code for the new app already contains the typical basic event definitions and utilities that are required for working with {{< product-c8y-iot >}}.
 You can adapt them as required for your app.
 Consult the documentation and samples for more details.

+{{< c8y-admon-info>}}
+When you click **Cancel** without specifying an app name, the EPL editor also appears and the default name "App#" is then shown.
+You can edit the EPL code, but as long as you do not specify an app name, you will not be able to save the app.
+Click the default name "App#" and specify an app name in the resulting dialog box.
+{{< /c8y-admon-info>}}

 ![EPL editor](/images/streaming-analytics/epl-apps/epl-apps-editor.png)